Being a Volunteer Helper

 'Guide to being a Volunteer Helper'

 So, you are not quite sure what a Volunteer Helper does?
-This short guide should take the mystery out of the role and provide a few hints and tips.
-Don’t worry if you still have questions, every new helper gets a full briefing at their first session and, of course, continued guidance from our friendly Pre-school staff.
+Every new helper gets a full briefing at their first session and, of course, continued guidance from our friendly Pre-school staff.

 Your time and efforts as a Volunteer Helper are an invaluable asset to the Pre-school and will help maintain the quality of teaching and care that your child already enjoys.
 Feedback from previous volunteers indicates that it’s an extremely enjoyable and rewarding experience.

 If you can, arrive before the session starts on your first day to allow time for inductions and showing around.
 If you are unable to help on the day that you have stated, can you please advise us as soon as possible to allow us to find another helper.
-Where you have no choice but to cancel on the day, due to sickness for example, then please notify Sophia giving 24 hours notice, where possible.
+Where you have no choice but to cancel on the day, due to sickness for example, then please notify the Team giving 24 hours' notice, where possible.